AvaAvarai/DataAnalysisNotebook/README.md

 # Data Analysis Notebook

-This data analysis notebook demonstrates lossless, lossy visualizations techinques and classification methods.
+This data analysis notebook demonstrates lossless, lossy visualizations techinques, and classification methods.
 We demonstrate analysis of scientific data on hot-swappable datasets.

 Datasets supported are numeric tabular datasets with a 'class' column, .csv files provided in datasets folder.
 For testing purposes we focus on fisher_iris.csv, others included.